Spread the love

 5. I will not go out with another man where there’s no chemistry.
 Last year, I spent too much time trying to make something work with a guy, who was a good catch by most standards, but he had no sex appeal.
 It was unfair to him and a total waste of my time.
 I tried to make it work because he was dependable, kind, and considerate (all the traits I’ve been praying for).
 But I also want someone who knocks me off my feet when I’m with him.

 6. Be more upfront about my feelings and what’s acceptable to me in a relationship.
 I will no longer rationalize a man’s words or behavior.
 From now on, I will call it what it looks like.
 When a guy acts like he’s confused about me, I will assume he is.
 I won’t try to reason that there is some psychological explanation for why he doesn’t call more often.
 I will call a spade a shovel and get on with my life.
 I will not make excuses for him.
-When a man really cares, you don’t have to work the crossword puzzle of love…it’s obvious.
+When a man cares, you don’t have to work the crossword puzzle of love…it’s obvious.

 Leave a Reply